 Ms. Rule has published numerous articles in legal journals and magazines, and is author of the BNA Tax Management Portfolio No. 623 - 3rd “IRS Procedures: Examinations and Appeals.”

-Ms. Rule works to improve the clarity and application of laws through her chairmanship of the Subcommittee on Tax Crimes, Criminal Litigation Committee, ABA Litigation Section, as well as her active memberships in the New York Council of Defense Lawyers; Criminal Advocacy Committee, New York City Bar Association; Administrative Practice Committee, ABA Tax Section; Federal Bar Council Committee on Sentencing Reform and Alternatives to Incarceration; and Bloomberg BNA U.S. Income Tax Advisory Board.
+Ms. Rule works to improve the clarity and application of laws through her chairmanship of the Subcommittee on Tax Crimes, Criminal Litigation Committee, ABA Litigation Section.
+She also is an active member of the New York Council of Defense Lawyers; the Criminal Advocacy Committee and the Mass Incarceration Task Force of the New York City Bar Association; the Administrative Practice Committee, ABA Tax Section; and the Federal Bar Council Committee on Sentencing Reform and Alternatives to Incarceration.
 She is also a Master of the Federal Bar Council Inn of Court.

 Caroline Rule Representative Matters

 - Persuaded the United States Attorney's Office for the District of New Jersey to charge a doctor with one count of making a false statement to the IRS, when he had in fact evaded $4.2 million in taxes over a period of years; and then persuaded the Court to sentence the doctor to probation and community service, when the advisory sentence under the United States Sentencing Guidelines was 36 months in jail.

 - Represented the former head of KPMG’s tax practice in what was then termed the largest tax fraud prosecution in United States history, and obtained dismissal of the entire indictment on grounds of prosecutorial misconduct.

 - Persuaded the Criminal Investigation function of the IRS that a client who failed to collect and pay over employment taxes for many years did not act willfully, and that the matter should be transferred back to the IRS Civil Division.